MartinKulev/BankApplication/README.md

 # Bank-Project
-An ASP.NET Core app that represents a bank.
-You need to change the connection string, according to your database, so the app can work.
+A console app that represents a bank.
+You need to change the connection string, according to your database in order for the app to work.

 # How to use the program?